 Fig. 3 illustrates the average user's harvested energy versus the fraction of energy allocated to pilot training by the user.
 This figure shows that the amount of harvested energy increases by the fraction of energy allocated to the pilot training.
-In fact, increasing the allocated energy to pilot training, channel estimation accuracy is improved and the BS provides more concentrated beams towards the users.
+In fact, the channel estimation accuracy is improved by increasing the allocated energy to pilot training, and the BS provides more concentrated beams towards the users.
 Thus energy is transferred more efficiently and the amount of harvested energy by the user is increased.
-The figure also shows a good agreement between the theoretical
+The figure